Master of Science

-The master program Mechanical Engineering is based on a broad subject-specific training in natural science and engineering science and extends it by a specific profile of the Department of Mechanical Engineering.
-This profile is oriented in teaching and research in the areas of precision engineering, mechatronics, optics and light technology, measurement, sensor and drive technology, micro- and precision machining, microsystem technology, nanotechnology, engineering design and the development of CAD solutions for the construction and production of stationary and mobile systems, factory operation, man-machine interaction, ergonomics, environmentally appropriate manufacturing and materials engineering and thermodynamics.
+The Master's degree program in Mechanical Engineering builds on a broad education in the natural sciences and engineering fundamentals and expands this with a specific profile of the Faculty of Mechanical Engineering.
+This profile is focused in teaching and research on the fields of precision engineering, mechatronics, optics and lighting technology, measurement, sensor and drive technology, micro and precision machining, microsystems technology, nanotechnology, design engineering, the development of CAD solutions for the design and production of stationary and mobile systems, factory operation, human-machine interaction, ergonomics, environmentally friendly production and materials technology and thermodynamics.

-Based on a broad fundamental education in engineering science follows the specialisation on such components and systems in Mechanical Engineering in which the abovementioned specifics and information technology are essential components.
-Research with focus on the use and development of state-of-the-art technology, combined with a theoretical and practical oriented mechanical engineering education, describes the special profile.
+Building on a broad basic education in engineering technology, the Master's degree course focuses on components and systems in mechanical engineering in which the above-mentioned specifics and information technology content are essential components.
+Research geared towards the use and further development of state-of-the-art technologies in conjunction with a theoretical and practical mechanical engineering education describes the special profile.

 Simulation of technical systems (e.g. computer-assisted methods in mechanical egineering, PC-based Control)